-(a) The commission shall recommend an annual or biennial legislative bill for appropriations from the environment and natural resources trust fund and shall adopt a strategic plan as provided in section 116P.08.
-Approval of the recommended legislative bill requires an affirmative vote of at least 12 members of the commission. (b) The commission shall recommend expenditures to the legislature from the state land and water conservation account in the natural resources fund. (c) It is a condition of acceptance of the appropriations made from the Minnesota environment and natural resources trust fund, and oil overcharge money under section 4.071, subdivision 2, that the agency or entity receiving the appropriation must submit a work program and semiannual progress reports in the form determined by the Legislative-Citizen Commission on Minnesota Resources, and comply with applicable reporting requirements under section 116P.16.
-None of the money provided may be spent unless the commission has approved the pertinent work program. (d) The peer review panel created under section 116P.08 must also review, comment, and report to the commission on research proposals applying for an appropriation from the oil overcharge money under section 4.071, subdivision 2. (e) The commission may adopt operating procedures to fulfill its duties under this chapter. (f) As part of the operating procedures, the commission shall: (1) ensure that members' expectations are to participate in all meetings related to funding decision recommendations; (2) recommend adequate funding for increased citizen outreach and communications for trust fund expenditure planning; (3) allow administrative expenses as part of individual project expenditures based on need;(4) provide for project outcome evaluation;

-(5) keep the grant application, administration, and review process as simple as possible; and (6) define and emphasize the leveraging of additional sources of money that project proposers should consider when making trust fund proposals.

-2. Periodic Organization - Rotation of Chair, Make up of Executive committee, Election of officers (how often), vacancies, Nominations for officers and executive committee.
+- (a) The commission shall recommend an annual or biennial legislative bill for appropriations from the environment and natural resources trust fund and shall adopt a strategic plan as provided in section 116P.08.
+Approval of the recommended legislative bill requires an affirmative vote of at least 12 members of the commission. - (b) It is a condition of acceptance of the appropriations made from the Minnesota environment and natural resources trust fund, and oil overcharge money under section 4.071, subdivision 2, that the agency or entity receiving the appropriation must submit a work plan and semiannual progress reports in the form determined by the Legislative-Citizen Commission on Minnesota Resources, and comply with applicable reporting requirements under section 116P.16.
+None of the money provided may be spent unless the commission has approved the pertinent work plan.
+Modifications to the approved work plan and budget expenditures shall be made through the amendment process established by the commission.
+The commission shall ensure that the expenditures and outcomes described in the work plan for appropriations funded by the environment and natural resources trust fund are met. - (c) The peer review procedures created under section 116P.08 must also be used to review, comment, and report to the commission on research proposals applying for an appropriation from the oil overcharge money under section 4.071, subdivision 2. - (d) The commission may adopt operating procedures to fulfill its duties under this chapter. - (e) As part of the operating procedures, the commission shall: - (1) ensure that members' expectations are to participate in all meetings related to funding decision recommendations; - (2) recommend adequate funding for increased citizen outreach and communications for trust fund expenditure planning; - (3) allow administrative expenses as part of individual project expenditures based on need; - (4) provide for project outcome evaluation; - (5) keep the grant application, administration, and review process as simple as possible; and - (6) define and emphasize the leveraging of additional sources of money that project proposers should consider when making trust fund proposals. - 2.
+Periodic Organization Rotation of Chair, Make up of Executive committee, Election of officers (how often), vacancies, Nominations for officers and executive committee.

-Election of Leadership - Nominations and Elections
+Election of Leadership - Nominations and ElectionsDate of Elections:

-Date of Elections: